Own-Data-Privateer/hoardy-mail/README.md

 Personally, I have a separate script `exec`-invoking `imaparms` (see the terminal recording above) for each mail service I use, my window manager spawns a terminal window with `tmux attach -t subs` on startup while I have the following at the end of my `~/.tmux.conf`:

 ```
+# create new session named "subs" with the first window named "shell"
 new-session -s subs -n shell
+# set remain-on-exit for all windows in this session by default
+set-option  -t subs -g remain-on-exit on
+# add new windows running imaparms instances
 new-window -t :2 -n mail imaparms-fetch-mine
 new-window -t :3 -n gmail imaparms-fetch-gmail
 # ... and so on